flex-development/kronk/README.md

 Lone keys (string `implies`) imply `true`, i.e. `{ [implies]: true }`.

+The option-argument [`parser`](#parseableparserparser) will be called for implied values that are strings and string arrays.

 ##### Overloads

 - `implies(implies: OptionValues | string | null | undefined): this`